psychemedia/storytelling-notes/and-the-girl-played-on.md

 "Listen to me", said the girl, "and I will tell you a story.
 Your father said that funny stories don't help, but this isn't a funny story."
 And so she began her tale.

 Once, there was a young woman called Anwen.
-She lived with her mother in little old cottage.
+Her mother had died when she was young, and now she lived with her grandmother in little old cottage.

 They were so poor, they had to share a bed.
 But even though they were poor, there was always smoke coming out the chimney, there were always hens scratching in the yard outside.

 One night, as she slept, Anwen had a dream: she dreamt that she should search until she found the leaves that hung but never grew.
 "An odd dream", she thought, when she woke up the next morning, but then thought no more of it.

 The next night, she had the self-same dream.
-She mentioned it to her mother.
+She mentioned it to her grandmother.

 When the dream occurred again, exactly as it had before, she knew what she must do.

-"If your heart is set on traveling", said her mother, "I can't stop you.
+"If your heart is set on traveling", said her grandmother, "I can't stop you.
 But listen to me.
 Sometimes the world is not the way it seems.
 If you see something you don't understand, wait.
 Watch before you speak."

-Anwen packed a small bag, said goodbye to her mother, and promised to return.
+Anwen packed a small bag, said goodbye to her grandmother, and promised to return.

 As evening came, the sky went red.
 Anwen walked towards a small hill.
 At the bottom of the hill was a cottage.
 Behind, at the top of the hill, a tree with seven spindly branches.
 Hanging from each branch, a single leaf.